- Your safety, Our no 1 priority

 You'll continue along the trail, you can stop for a cup of Nepali Chiya/Tea with the view of Ama Doblom in Kayangjuma.
 After the break, we reach the junction to EBC and Gokyo valley.
 From here, we climb to Mong La for lunch with one of the finest views of Amadablam.
 You will trek don through Rhododendron forests to Phorsetanga then we climb again by Passing a few waterfalls and bridges, we reach the small village of Dole.

 After climbing a ridge, the trail moves through Lhabarma and to Luza where you pass summer settlements of the locals.
 Views of Kantega, Cho Oyu, and Thamserku stay with us as we walk along the trail.
 Passing small villages on the way, the scenic high hillside trek leads continues with views of the deep Dudh Koshi valley.
 The four hours walk ends at Machhermo, our stop for the day.
 A beautiful stream that originates from Kyajo Ri and Phari Lapche runs through this village where you can hear stories on the first sighting of Yeti.

-From Machhermo, the trail ascends to a Chorten through a ridge where views of Thamserku, Kangtega, and Cho-Oyu along with the valleys below are magnificent.
+From Machhermo, the trail ascends to a Chorten through a ridge where views of mt Thamserku, mt Kangtega, and mt Cho-Oyu along with the valleys below are magnificent.
 The valley slowly widens as the easy trail passes another Chorten and reaches Pangka.
 Descending to the river bank, we then begin our steep climb along the side of the moraine of the Ngozumba Glacier, the longest glacier in the world!
 This huge glacier slides down the slopes of the Cho Oyu mountain.
 We pass through the mesmerizing natural beauty of the turquoise lakes Longpongo and Taboche Tsho and reach a third lake, Dudh Pokhari, where the Gokyo village is situated.
 With the backdrop of Cho-Oyo, the beautiful and well-facilitated village and its outstanding periphery are our shelter after this adventurous day.